Blog

 Received a fine in Switzerland?
 This step-by-step guide explains how to contest parking, SBB transport, and traffic fines - including deadlines, costs, and your legal rights.

-Getting a fine in Switzerland can be stressful, whether it’s a parking ticket, an SBB transport penalty, or a traffic violation.
-Many people pay immediately without knowing they have the right to contest it.
-Below, we explain how fines work in Switzerland, how to challenge them properly, what deadlines to respect, and how to avoid paying unfair charges.
+Getting a fine in Switzerland can be stressful.
+Whether it’s a parking ticket, an SBB transport penalty, or a traffic fine, many people pay immediately without knowing they can contest it.

 1. Types of Fines in Switzerland